dylanxia2017/home-credit-16-solution/README.md

 After the stacking, I removed the models that made my CV score drop down.
 Then I got my final stacking model that I used to make the final submission.

 ## src files
 The src directory contains several scripts.
-Each one produce some results that are saved in the processed directory. <br/>
+Each one produce some results that are saved in the processed directory.

+### model_base_X
 There are two files model_base_{1,2}.py which contains individual code that was developped by the team members.
 The saved results are two train sets and test sets.
-The created features in those scripts are the ones that were most trustful and were used several times when producing different single models. <br/>
+The created features in those scripts are the ones that were most trustful and were used several times when producing different single models.

+### feature_selection
-The file feature_selection.py uses xgboost algorithm to select relevent features from model_base_1. <br/>
+The file feature_selection.py uses xgboost algorithm to select relevent features from model_base_1.

+### gpX_features
 The files gpX_features.py contains scripts that were mostly taken from public kernels and discussions.
-The features were used to give diversity to our models and the produced features were not trustful.
-As a consequence, they were used in once or twice when producing different single models. <br/>
+The features created here were used to give diversity to our models and the produced features were not trustful.
+As a consequence, they were used only once or twice in producing different single final models.

+### final_models
 The file final_models.py creates several single models and save the results of each model in processed directory.
-Each model uses a different random_state to limit overfitting. <br/>
+Each model uses a different random_state to limit overfitting.

+### stacking
 The stacking.py file uses the results generated in final_models file and stack all the models using logistic regression algorithm.

 ## Getting Started